 It gleamed just as bright as the newly refinished floors.

-I really miss those French doors.
+I really miss those gorgeous French doors.

 My style hadn’t really come together at that point but mostly it was a matter of funds.

-More gorgeous French doors.
+More gorgeous French doors to the dining room.

 This kitchen, unfortunately, was renovated in the 80s.

 Most of the fix-ups in the house were just sweat equity.
 No major changes, no walls taken down, just tons and tons of paint.

 This was Paint Cabinet Central.
 I think it took 7 coats of paint.
 All done by moi.
 My hands still remember.

 After I was finished, a friend offered to lend me his sprayer.
 Thanks!